 Oratorio della Cucina is the family

 kitchen converted into an oratory in the 16th century.
-It has an
+Over the entrance

 altarpiece by Bernardino Fungai.
 The wooden stalls date from 1518 and